 An ammonia-like smell in your vagina might be alarming at first, but it’s usually nothing serious.
 Keep reading to learn what might be causing it and how you can manage it.

 Before diving into possible causes of an ammonia odor in your vagina, it’s important to understand how and why your body produces ammonia.
 Your liver is responsible for breaking down proteins.
 Ammonia, which is toxic, is a result of this process.
 Before leaving your liver, ammonia is broken down into urea, which is far less toxic.

 Urea is released into your blood stream and moved to your kidneys, where it leaves your body when you urinate.
 That faint smell of ammonia that’s common in urine is a result of ammonia byproducts in urea.

 Your vagina contains a fragile balance of good and bad bacteria.
 Any disruption to this balance can cause too much bad bacteria, leading to an infection called bacterial vaginosis.
-The CDC reports that bacterial vaginosis is the most common vaginal infection in women between the ages of 15 and 44.
+The CDC reports that bacterial vaginosis is the vaginal infection in women between the ages of 15 and 44.
 Many women with bacterial vaginosis report noticing a fishy smell coming from their vagina, but others smell a more chemical odor, similar to ammonia.

 Additional symptoms of bacterial vaginosis include:

 - thin, watery discharge that’s white or gray

 - itchiness on the outside of your vagina